Estapearl/Telecom-SQL-Customer-Segmentation./README.md

 # Driving Business Insights from Customer Data
-## SQL Analytics for Understanding Revenue, ARPU, and Churn in Telecom
+## SQL Analytics for Customer Lifetime Value Segmentation and Cross-Selling Opportunities in Telecom

 ## Project Background